Plane Injury Compensation

-If you are injured on a flight because of the negligence of a member of cabin crew, a passenger or another individual, you may be entitled to plan injury compensation.
+If you are injured on a flight because of the negligence of a member of cabin crew, a passenger or another individual, you may be entitled to plane injury compensation.
 Call our legal experts on 0800 342 3206 or get in touch online to find out if you could claim.

 Common plane injury claims

-- Slips, falls or trips when alighting or departing an aircraft
+- Slips, falls or trips when alighting or exiting an aircraft

 - Food poisoning from meals served on board

 - Luggage falling from shelves

 - Luggage not being properly secured and falling.

 - In-flight turbulence

 - Food poisoning or allergic reaction to food onboard

 Causes of plane crash claims